StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD candidate in Decision Sciences at INSEAD.
+I am a fourth-year PhD candidate in Decision Sciences at INSEAD.
 I am immensely fortunate to be mentored and advised by Professors [Hamsa Bastani](https://hamsabastani.github.io/index.html) and [Spyros Zoumpoulis](https://www.insead.edu/faculty-personal-site/spyros-zoumpoulis/research).

 My research centers on experimentation, policy learning, algorithmic advice, and human-centered AI.
 My work so far focuses on developing data-generation processes and novel algorithms to learn more effective policies, particularly accounting for human-AI interactions.
 I explore AI-assisted decision-making, with an emphasis on algorithmic advice that enhances human capabilities without hindering human learning.